bright/new-www/content/blog/chatgpt-vs-bard-comparison.md

 <div class="important-info"><h2>The challenge behind Bard</h2><div>Figuring a way that will satisfy advertisers, publishers and generally content creators might be more challenging than building the Bard itself.</div></div>

+## Which one is better for programmers?

+Unfortunately, I didn’t have a chance to test Bard AI yet.
+But there is more and more information from users, who has access to it, that Bard is reluctant to generate code.
+As we know ChatGPT has no problem with that.
+Obviously, the code quality is another issue.
+It still should be assessed by a developer.

+However, at the moment is hard to see Bard as a handful tool for software developers.

 ## ChatGPT and Bard prices

-A few months after the launch of ChatGPT OpenAI introduced a pilot [paid subscription plan](https://openai.com/blog/chatgpt-plus/).
+ChatGPT-4 is available in the Plus subscribers plan which costs $20 a month.
 When it comes to Bard - not many people have access to it at the moment.
 However, assuming that it is going to be a part of our Google search experience, then it might be free(?).

 ## Last but not least – ChatGPT and Bard both make mistakes 😉